tbuyus/EnglishPAbjad/README.md

 There are two stages in learning to read.

 * understanding the alphabetic principle (needed to decode the words)
-* learning the words shapes (to recognize the word quickly, by form, so as no to have to decode EVERY SINGLE letter of EVERY word)
+* learning the words shapes (to recognize the word quickly, by form, so as no to have to decode EVERY SINGLE letter of EVERY word, EVERY time)

-ITA was used for too long and many children learnt incorrect word forms (similar but WRONG). many claim to have struggled with spelling ever since.
+ITA was used for too long and many children learnt incorrect word forms (similar but WRONG).
+Many claim to have struggled with spelling ever since.

 <a name="decoding"></a>
 ###Decoding Problems